isgilman/isgilman.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Ian S. Gilman is a National Science Foundation (NSF) Postdoctoral Research Fellow in Biology studying the evolution of photosynthetic gene networks in the lab of Dr. Robert VanBuren at Michigan State University.
+I am a National Science Foundation (NSF) Postdoctoral Research Fellow in Biology studying the evolution of photosynthetic gene networks in the lab of Dr. Robert VanBuren at Michigan State University.
 {style="text-align: justify;"}